nortbotics/jekyll-ecommerce-theme/README.md

 # Nortbotics
 This is the Nortbotics eCommerce site.
 Originally based off of 'Jekyll Incorporated', it has been highly customized and edited.
 I found that no other Jekyll users had tried to do eCommerce - so ended up figuring much of it out on my own.
 It's not anything special, just a lot of common sense I think.
 I have much more to do, but I think this is a good start - so why not opensource it and let others use it.

-See 'Jekyll Incorporated 'live at [blog.sendtoinc.com](http://blog.sendtoinc.com)
+See this theme being put to use at [Nortbotics.com](http://www.Nortbotics.com)

 ## Installation & Usage
     bundle install